weizheng1910/projApp/README.md

 * Performing SQL Queries which involves multiple INNER JOIN
 * Conditional Rendering
 * Using Express.js as the web framework, using npm packages (Moment.js) to support my application

+### Reflections

+* I have found another way to avoid callback hell in my code, which is to use async/await or promises.
+This is one crucial flaw in the application.